darrpama/DO4_LinuxMonitoring_v2.0-0/README.md

 ##### Change the **Prometheus** configuration file so it collects information from the page you created.

 ##### Run the same tests as in [Part 7](#part-7-prometheus-and-grafana)

+💡 [Tap here](https://forms.yandex.ru/u/6357f4efd0468834861f10cd/) **to leave your feedback on the project**.
+Pedago Team really tries to make your educational experience better.